hackyale/HackYale/README.md

-hackyale.github.io
+HackYale Courses
 ==================

-HackYale public site for classwork
+This is the public HackYale repository for lecture slides, sample slides, resources and classwork submission.

+More information can be found on the Wiki.
+Created Fall 2013.